 Meanwhile, related studies on Glyphosate (the key ingredient in Monsanto’s RoundUp; for which the majority of GMO crops have been engineered to withstand) have uncovered a whole host of toxic effects in humans, plants and soil.
 View one of the man study reports here; watch an easy-to-understand (and very informative) interview video with the scientist by clicking here.

 Why is there a lack of thorough evaluation?

 Scientists who study genetically engineered crops are scorned if their research doesn’t promote GMOs in a positive light.

-The leading scientific journal Science Direct recently published a study showing significant conflict of interest in so-called “research” done on the health risks and nutritional assessment of genetically modified products.
+The leading scientific journal Science Direct published a study in 2011 showing significant conflict of interest in so-called “research” done on the health risks and nutritional assessment of genetically modified products.

 Key corporations responsible for genetic engineering are doing everything in their power to prevent unbiased research, while distributing mass media “greenwashing” (or providing donor support to public media sources such as NPR) to confuse Americans until they’re too frustrated to care what’s really going on.

 Yet despite the lack of human studies, the U.S. Food and Drug Administration (FDA), the Department of Agriculture (USDA), and the Environmental Protection Agency (EPA) have all determined that genetically modified food is “the same as, or substantially equivalent to, substances commonly found in food.”